MicrosoftDocs/sql-docs/docs/connect/odbc/dsn-connection-string-attribute.md

 ---
-title: "DSN and connection string keywords for the ODBC driver - SQL Server | Microsoft Docs" ms.custom: "" ms.date: 02/04/2019 ms.prod: sql
+title: "ODBC DSN and connection string keywords"
+description: "This page lists the keywords for connection strings and DSNs, and connection attributes for SQLSetConnectAttr and SQLGetConnectAttr, available in the ODBC Driver for SQL Server." ms.custom: "" ms.date: 02/04/2019 ms.prod: sql